Calling It Off: Etiquette Q&A

 Q. Who gets the engagement ring?

 A. This question is more complicated than it seems, because each situation is so different.
 If the bride calls off the wedding and her ring was a gift from the groom, it's appropriate for her to give it back.
-If the groom calls it off, the bride may want to give him his ring back because she does not want to be reminded of their failed engagement.
-(If he was a real jerk, though, we can't argue against taking it to the pawn shop.)
+If the groom calls it off, the bride may want to give him his ring back because she doesn't want to be reminded of their engagement.
 If the ring is a family heirloom, it should go back to the family it came from, regardless of why the wedding was canceled.
 If the couple bought the ring together, they need to decide what to do with it, as they would with any other joint purchases they've made.

 For the legal deal on rings, we turned to Caroline Krauss-Browne, an attorney in the matrimonial department at Tenzer Greenblatt LLP, in New York City.
 Note however, that laws differ state to state.
 "In accepting the ring, the bride-to-be promises her hand in marriage.
 So long as she is willing to fulfill her promise, she has given consideration for contract.
 So if he breaks it off, she can keep the ring," Caroline explains.
 "But if she breaks off the engagement, she signifies that she is no longer willing to keep the promise, and in this case, she should not retain benefit from the agreement (the ring)."
 If the ring cost less than $2,000, Caroline says that a small-claims court is a fine forum to air your grievance.
 (Check small-claims limits in your locale.)
 But, Caroline maintains, "If the ring were an heirloom of extraordinary value, the laws of equity would probably override in a situation like that."
 But for the legal specifics of your state, consult with a local attorney.